sunzu94/wazuh-documentation/source/deploying-with-puppet/wazuh-puppet-module/reference-wazuh-puppet/wazuh-manager-class.rst

   `Default info`

 $wazuh_api_logs_path
+  Directory where the Wazuh API logs will be saved.

+  `Default logs`

+$wazuh_api_logs_format
-  Path where to save the Wazuh API logs.
+  Set the format of the Wazuh API logs.

-  `Default logs/api.log`
+  `Default plain`

 $wazuh_api_cors_enabled
   Enable or disable the use of CORS in the Wazuh API.